-Green tea sometimes used as a drink or supplement to treat excessive levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia) and high blood pressure, as well as to avoid heart disease and cancers of the uterine lining (endometrial cancer) and ovarian cancer.
+Green tea is sometimes used as a drink or supplement to treat excessive levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia) and high blood pressure, as well as to avoid heart disease and cancers of the uterine lining (endometrial cancer) and ovarian cancer.
 It’s also used for a variety of other ailments, but there’s no scientific evidence to back it up.
-Green tea is consumed by many peopel across all the countries.
+Green tea is consumed by many people across all countries.
 So, let’s learn about it more.

 Functions of Green Tea

 It is used for the treatment of genital warts too.
-The tea’s cafeine enhances thinking and alertness, increases urine production, and may improve the function of brain messengers critical in Parkinson’s disease.
+The tea’s caffeine enhances thinking and alertness, increases urine production, and may improve the function of brain messengers critical in Parkinson’s disease.
 Caffeine is thought to activate the neurological system, heart, and muscles by increasing the release of “neurotransmitters,” which are molecules found in the brain.